lewis-weinberger/adir/README.md

 - `Win` to open a shell window.
 - `Hide` to toggle whether hidden files are displayed in the tree.

-By default the `Win` command will open a shell at the root of the tree.
-To open the shell in a sub-directory, first place your cursor on the sub-directory in the tree, then use the M2+M1 chord on the `Win` command in the tag.
-Note that both `Get` and `Hide` will redraw the directory tree.
+By default the `Win` and `Get` commands will work at the root of the tree, however M2+M1 chording can apply them to a sub-directory.
+For example to open a shell somewhere else, first place your cursor on the sub-directory in the tree, then use the M2+M1 chord on the `Win` command in the tag.
+Similarly to refresh only a specific sub-directory's contents, use the M2+M1 chord on the `Get` command.

+Note that both `Get` and `Hide` will redraw the entire directory tree. `adir` will also respect the `acmeshell` environment variable when using the `Win` command.

+If hidden files are shown, the `../` entry can be used to open (or change to) the parent directory.

+DISCLAIMER: `adir` doesn't (yet) attempt to handle Unicode in file names.
+This may cause unexpected behaviour.

 ## Alternatives